 Common Causes of Knee Pain

-There are two main causes of knee pain: Acute (injury) knee pain, and chronic knee pain.
+There are two main causes of knee pain: Acute (injury) knee pain and chronic knee pain.

 Types of Acute injuries:

-A meniscus injury can occur in the menisci (which is made of cartilage) when you twist your knee.
+A meniscus injury can occur in the menisci (which are made of cartilage) when you twist your knee.
 Treatment of this injury can begin with R.I.C.E. (rest, ice, compress, elevate).
-If the pain has not gone away within a few weeks, it's always best to consult a health professional.
+If the pain has not gone away within a few weeks, it’s always best to consult a health professional.

 A ligament injury is one of the most common causes of knee pain in acute injuries and often occurs during a sports-related accident.
-Ligament injuries most often happen in the ACL (anterior cruciate ligament) and the ligament becomes injured, in most cases, due to an abrupt stop and turning motion.
-It's best to apply the R.I.C.E. method and see your chiropractor to determine the severity of the damage.
+Ligament injuries most often happen in the ACL (anterior cruciate ligament), and the ligament becomes injured, in most cases, due to an abrupt stop and turning motion.
+It’s best to apply the R.I.C.E. method and see your chiropractor to determine the severity of the damage.

 Types of Chronic Knee Pain